 Grow at your own pace

 Many people think of Christmas when they hear "holiday decorating," but it can include other holidays as well, such as:

 - Fourth of July

-Along with various holidays and seasons, a decorating business can work with a different types of clients for a variety of purposes including:
+Along with decorating for various holidays and seasons, this type of business can also work with different types of clients for a variety of purposes including: